Giant golden mole: Biology

 The largest, rarest, and most endangered of all 17 species of golden moles, the giant golden mole spends most of its time underground and is blind and deaf.
 It is nocturnal, hunting mostly at night, but also in some cool and cloudy daytime conditions.
 It is solitary; it does not form groups, despite some social behavior such as hibernating in others' burrows among the roots of trees in winter, only moving slightly to keep its body temperature in range and twitching to maintain body temperature while sleeping.
-Female Giant Golden moles give birth to one or two offspring at a time while it has stocks of food supply.
+Female giant golden moles give birth to one or two offspring at a time while it has stocks of food supply.
+The acanthocephalan Heptamegacanthus niekerki has been found parasitizing the giant golden mole by attaching to the wall of the rectum.

 Diet

-The giant golden mole digs semi-permanent tunnels for hunting food and may feed on the surface hiding in the leaf litter.
+The giant golden mole digs semi-permanent tunnels about 10 m in length linked by surface runways for hunting food and may feed on the surface hiding in the leaf litter.
 It eats mainly millipedes and giant earthworms, but also crickets, cockroaches, grasshoppers, worms, and snails.

 Habitat

 The giant golden mole is a subterranean small mammal, living in chambers and passages underneath a very specific habitat, forests with soft soil, deep leaf litter layers, and well-developed undergrowth.
 The giant golden mole is endemic to South Africa, mostly in a restricted area in the Eastern Cape.